-Roald Dahl was born on 13 September 1916 and would be a 102 years old if he were still alive today.
+Roald Dahl was born on 13 September 1916 and would be a 103 years old if he were still alive today.
 Apart from being a prolific writer of children’s stories, this British novelist also wrote scripts, poems and was a fighter pilot in World War II.
-Controversial in every way, Dahl lived an exciting life with a prank-filled childhood, a harrowing time spent in Kenya and Tanzania before completing death-defying feats in the Royal Air Force.
-He spills the sordid details of his escapades in his autobiographies, Boy, Going Solo and My Year, the latter of which depicts the final year of his life.
+Dahl lived an exciting life, with a prank-filled childhood, a harrowing time spent in Kenya and Tanzania, and then a spell in the Royal Air Force performing death-defying feats.
+He spills the warts-and-all details of his escapades in his autobiographies, Boy, Going Solo and My Year, the latter of which depicts the final year of his life.

 Plenty of his hijinks have made it into his stories too, with lots of witty commentary on how kids view the world.
 Accompanied by the whimsical illustrations of Quentin Blake, kids of all ages can relate to Dahl’s work, from childhood favourites like Charlie and the Chocolate Factory, to lesser known titles like The Vicar of Nibbleswicke.
 Adults are fans of his gruesome short stories like Skin and The Great Automatic Grammatizator.
-There really is a Dahl story for everyone.
-We’ve rounded up some of the HoneyKids and Honeycombers’ top picks of Roald Dahl’s library of reads in celebration of this unique, mercurial, beloved man.
+There really is a Dahl story for everyone!
+We’ve rounded up some of the HoneyKids and Honeycombers teams’ top picks of Roald Dahl’s books in celebration of this unique, mercurial, beloved man.

 The Giraffe and the Pelly and Me

-Even if you haven’t read the book, you’re sure to have seen the 1996 film, Matilda.
+Even if you haven’t read the book, you’re sure to have seen the 1996 film!
 Played by Mara Wilson, Matilda has some of the most iconic scenes where she trumps the bully principal Miss Trunchbull with her cool powers.
-And if you’ve ever seen or read Matilda, you’ve definitely stared at a glass willing it to tip over. – Jana Blanco, Creative Services Writer, HoneyKids
+And if you’ve ever seen or read Matilda, you’ve definitely stared at a glass willing it to tip over. – Jana

 The idea of having a Big Friendly Giant who blows sweet dreams into children’s bedrooms and sucks bad dreams out is endearing.
-But the opposite, bad giants who eat people, are stuff straight out of nightmares.
-Luckily it all works out in the end, and the heroes of the story, Sophie and The BFG, even get to meet the Queen of England! – Kate Reynolds, Senior Accounts Director, HoneyKids and Honeycombers
+But the opposite – bad giants who eat people – is the stuff straight out of nightmares.
+Luckily it all works out in the end, and the heroes of the story, Sophie and The BFG, even get to meet the Queen of England! – Kate R

 Charlie and the Chocolate Factory

-I love Dahl’s evocative storytelling, his perverse sense of humour and of course, his hallmark underdog winning against the odds.
+I love Dahl’s evocative storytelling, his perverse sense of humour and, of course, his hallmark underdog winning against the odds.
 The way that Roald Dahl writes is so effortless and natural, it’s a pleasure to read his stories out loud to the kids.
-Charlie and the Chocolate Factory is special to me because I am a HUGE lolly fiend and the idea that you can swim in a chocolate river and eat flowers blows my mind! – Kate Dimarco, Lifestyle Writer, HoneyKids
+Charlie and the Chocolate Factory is special to me because I am a HUGE lolly fiend and the idea that you can swim in a chocolate river and eat flowers blows my mind! – Kate

 George’s Marvellous Medicine